transcom/mymove/docs/data/tariff400ng-yearly-import.md

 ## Test

 1. Deploy branch in `experimental`.
-2. Create a move for a date that uses data loaded by these migrations and ensure the app doesn't crash.
+2. Create a move for a date that is between the `effective_date_lower` and `effective_date_upper`.
+3. Watch the console and ensure the app doesn't throw any errors.